JHaugaard/37pencils/src/pages/about.md

           though nothing is ever truly finished).
         </p>
       </section>

       <!-- The Gardener -->
       <section>
         <h2 class="text-xl font-medium text-ink mb-3">Who tends it?</h2>
         <p class="text-ink-light leading-relaxed">
           {/* Replace this placeholder with your own intro */}
-          Hi, I'm the person behind this garden.
-I'm interested in [your interests here] and I started this space to think out loud, connect ideas, and share what I'm learning along the way.
+          Hi, I'm John Haugaard, the person behind this garden.
+I'm interested in photography, poar-Bop jazz, odd thing I observe, and on, an on.
+I started this space to think out loud, connect ideas, and share what I'm learning and thnking along the way.
         </p>
         <p class="text-ink-light leading-relaxed mt-3">
-          The name "37 Pencils" is [explain the name or leave it mysterious—your call].
+          The name "37 Pencils": Well, sometimes you get an idea, and then it veers of in the most unusual directions.
+Suppose 				someone hears an anecdote about children in some countries are perhaps "entitled to" 37 pencils.
+And this, lead to 					ideas about US tariff policy, and this leads to an idea abot changing consumption patterns.
+You see, that is an idea 				that definitely grew sideways.
         </p>
       </section>

       <!-- Why this format -->
       <section>
         <h2 class="text-xl font-medium text-ink mb-3">Why a garden?</h2>